benfuddled/sheetloaf/README.md

 You may also specify a glob pattern like so:

 ```
+sheetloaf "scss/**/*.scss" --dir css --style compressed --use autoprefixer
-sheetloaf "./scss/**/*.scss" "./css" --style compressed --use autoprefixer
+sheetloaf scss --dir css --style compressed --use autoprefixer
 ```

+In this case we're using the --dir option in place of output.

 For best results when using a glob pattern, make sure to use quotes to avoid side-issues.
 See https://medium.com/@jakubsynowiec/you-should-always-quote-your-globs-in-npm-scripts-621887a2a784

----

-Or a directory (note that this is not recursive):
+Sheetloaf also allows for piping!
+Just omit the --dir/--output option:

 ```
+sheetloaf scss/style.scss --use autoprefixer > output.css
-sheetloaf ./scss/ ./css/ --style compressed --use autoprefixer
+sheetloaf scss/style.scss --use autoprefixer 2> error.txt 1> ~/output.css
 ```

 ## FAQ